assely/documentation/routing.md

 As was said before, you have to use specific names for route properties.
 Router requires these names to property resolve its values from global WP_Query.

-This section contains list of all available routes, which comes with WordPress and don't require to register any of custom rewrite rules.
+This section contains a list of all available routes, which comes with WordPress and don't require to register any of custom rewrite rules.

 <a name="routing-homepage"></a>
 ### [Routing Homepage](#routing-homepage)